Tianyihu212/image_recogination/dataset/README.md

-The data set is divided into three parts: training set (5000 pictures), preliminary test set (1000 pictures) and final test set (2000 pictures).
+The data set is divided into three parts: training set (5000 images), preliminary test set (1000 images) and final test set (2000 images).
 According to the schedule and different stages, the test set will only publish images but not label data. .